phss/playground/README.md

 # Playground

-Handy place to store things that do not warrant a full repo.
-So far:
+Handy place to store things that do not warrant a full repo:

 * books: exercises from books
 * exercises: programming exercises from around the web